-4.3 Competitive ratio of algorithm Greedy
+4.5.
+Competitive Ratio of Algorithm Greedy

-The next theorem states that algorithm Greedy [8] executes all transactions almost entirely sequentially for certain problem instances, even if a large amount of them could be run in parallel.
-In contrast to the lower bound in [2], our lower bound holds even if transactions do not modify their resource requirements after an abort (i.e. the adversary must not alter the demanded resources of a transaction).
+The next theorem states that for certain problem instances algorithm Greedy [5] executes a large fraction of transactions entirely sequentially, even if a large amount of them could be run in parallel.
+In contrast to the lower bound in [1], our lower bound holds even if transactions do not modify their resource requirements after an abort (i.e. the adversary must not alter the demanded resources of a transaction).
 In algorithm Greedy each transaction gets a unique time stamp on start up and keeps it until commit.
-In case of a conflict, the older transaction proceeds and the younger aborts (if it has already acquired the resource needed by the older transaction) or waits.
+In case of a conflict, the older transaction proceeds.
+The younger aborts, if it has already acquired the resource needed by the older transaction, otherwise it waits.
 A waiting transaction is always aborted.

-Theorem 2 Algorithm Greedy [8] has competitive ratio of $\Omega(n)$ even if transactions do not alter their resource requests over time.
+Theorem 4.
+Algorithm Greedy [5] has competitive ratio of $\Omega(n)$ even if transactions do not alter their resource requests over time.

 Proof.
 Consider the dining philosophers problem (see Section 2) and assume eager conflict handling.
-Suppose all transactions have unit length and transaction i requires its first resource R_i at time 0 and its second $R{(i+1) \mod n}$ at time $1-i \cdot \epsilon$.
+Suppose all transactions have unit length and transaction i requires its first resource $R_i$ at time 0 and its second $R{(i+1) \mod n}$ at time $1 - i \cdot \epsilon$ .
 Since the algorithm is deterministic, we know the time stamp of each transaction.
-Let transaction i have the i^{th} oldest time stamp.
+Let transaction i have the ith oldest time stamp.
 At time $1 - i \cdot \epsilon$ transaction i + 1 with $i \ge 1$ will get aborted by transaction i and only transaction 1 will commit at time 1.
-After every abort transaction i restarts ε time units before transaction i - 1 source $(i - 1) \cdot \epsilon$ time units before its termination, transaction i - 1 will abort transaction i at least i - 1 times.
-Thus after i - 1 aborts transaction i can commit.
-The total time until the algorithm is done is bounded by the time transaction n stays in the system, i.e., $\sum{i=1}^{n} (1 - i \cdot \epsilon) = \Omega(n)$.
+After every abort transaction i restarts $\epsilon$ time units before transaction i - 1.

+Since transaction i - 1 acquires its second resource $(i - 1) \cdot \epsilon$ time units before its termination, transaction i - 1 will abort transaction i at least i - 1 times.
+Thus, after i - 1 aborts transaction i can commit.
+The total time until the algorithm is done is bounded by the time transaction n stays in the system, i.e., $\sum{i=1}^{n} (1 - i \cdot \epsilon) = \Omega(n)$ .
 An optimal schedule requires only O(1) time.

-For lazy conflict handling, we let transaction i have duration 1 and require its second resource at time $\frac{1}{2}$.
+For lazy conflict handling, we let transaction i have duration 1 and require its second resource at time $\frac{1}{2}$ .
 Let all transactions start with their first operation at the same time.
-Just before commit every transaction i acquires resource i at the same time and also each transaction i with i < n aborts transaction i + 1concurrently.
+Just before commit every transaction i acquires resource i at the same time and also each transaction i with i < n aborts transaction i + 1 concurrently.
 The transaction with the oldest time stamp commits.
 All other transactions start again at the same time and the process repeats.